Arthur König: Career

-König was very active as an editor.
+König was an active editor.
 In 1889 he became the sole editor of Verhandlungen der Deutschen Physikalischen Gesellschaft.
 From 1891 on, together with the psychologist H. Ebbinghaus, he edited the journal Zeitschrift für Psychologie und Physiologie der Sinnesorgane.
-After Helmholtz's death in 1894 König took on the task of completing preparations for the second edition of the former's Handbuch der physiologischen Optik (1896, Treatise on physiological optics) to which he added a bibliography of vision consisting of nearly 8,000 titles.
+After Helmholtz's death in 1894, König took on the task of completing preparations for the second edition of the former's Treatise on physiological optics (1896, German:Handbuch der physiologischen Optik) to which he added a bibliography of vision consisting of nearly 8,000 titles.

 König's 32 papers on physiological optics were published posthumously in book form in 1903.